FertigLab/splicemutr/analysis/CM038/pipeline/README.md

 valsamo_create_comparisons_cp.sh - Using CM038 and SpliceMutr metadata to create the files necessary for the splicing antigenicity calculation per comparison.

 updated_calc_gene_metric_len_norm.sh - Calculating the splicing antigenicity using the output from valsamo_create_comparisons_cp.sh.

+analysis_Theron_10132022.Rmd - Performing final analysis and figure generation for the manuscript.